The Golden & District Historical Society and the Golden Museum

 WHAT WE STAND FOR

-The Golden and District Historical Society is committed to preserving, promoting, and presenting the diverse history of Golden and its surrounding neighboring communities by preserving artifacts of historical relevance to Golden and Area A; by offering stimulating exhibits and providing dynamic educational programs, by providing a resource center and archives; and by making collections accessible and available.
-Our guiding principles are to inspire curiosity, involve our community, and share our story.
+The Golden and District Historical Society is dedicated to preserving, promoting, and sharing the rich and diverse history of Golden and its neighboring communities.
+We safeguard artifacts of historical significance to Golden and Area A, curate engaging exhibits, and offer dynamic educational programs.
+Through our resource center and archives, we provide access to collections that connect people to the past.

 museum2